airi-14x/Concordia-Master-Guide/contentFile.md

+`bundle exec jekyll serve`

 ###### About Me
 Hello.
 I'm just a student in their final year of Computer Science.
 This guide can be seen as a master compilation of answers that student tend to ask on Concordia's Reddit and some tips that may hopefully serve you well regardless of major and year.

 Learn as much as you can and enjoy your journey as a Concordia student.
 Best of Luck.

 Please don't hesitate to send me questions and feedback: airi.14x@gmail.com
 Version: 1.0